JetBrains/resharper-devguide/topics/Architecture/Architecture_Overview.md

 ## Platform

-The Platform part of ReSharper typically relates to features which interact directly with Visual Studio.
+The Platform part of ReSharper typically relates to features that interact directly with Visual Studio.
 As a result, plugin developers are unlikely to work with Platform components directly.
-However, it's important to have a general idea of some of the platform components in order to be able to understand and investigate, if necessary, the ways in which interactions happen.
+However, it's important to have a general idea of _some_ platform components in order to be able to understand and investigate, if necessary, the ways in which interactions happen.
 Here are a few Platform elements that are worth knowing about:

 * *ActionManagement* - this assembly concerns itself with managing actions, i.e., executable pieces of code that appear in Visual Studio's Command system.
 See [Actions and Menu Items](Actions.md) for more information on creating actions.
 * *Annotations* - relates to the Annotations subsystem.
 The idea of annotations is being able to use attributes to give ReSharper hints as to how the code behaves.
 Frequently encountered attributes such as `[NotNull]` are examples of annotations.